 What's a record?

-- 1 Before he leaves for the Vietnam War, Michaelis asks Sofia to look after his record collection while he is away. - a What is a record?

-b What do you play it on?

-- c What different sizes and forms do records have? - 2 Find images of record players from the 1960s and create a chart of the technology available at the time. - 3 Research the type of music played in Australia during the 1960s and list the popular bands, singers and musicians.
+1 Before he leaves for the Vietnam War, Michaelis asks Sofia to look after his record collection while he is away. a What is a record? b What do you play it o n? c What different sizes a and forms do records have?
+2 Find images of record pl technology available at t ayers from the 1960s and cre he time. ate a chart of the 3 Research the type of music played in Australia during the 1960s and list the popular bands, singers and musicians.
 Find out which ones were the most successful in the Top 40 charts.
 Find examples of record album covers.
 '60s bands '60s singers '60s musicians